Cetinje: Administration

 Cetinje is governed by mayor and the Old Royal Capital Government.
 Since December 2021, the mayor of Old Royal Capital Cetinje is Nikola Đurašković (SDP).

 National institutions

 Although Podgorica is the capital of Montenegro, Cetinje is the seat of numerous national institutions of Montenegro.
 The official residence of the president of Montenegro is in Cetinje, called the Blue Palace owing to the colour of its walls.
-Cetinje is the seat of Montenegrin, National Museum of Montenegro, National library and State archives.
+Cetinje is the seat of Montenegrin, National Museum of Montenegro, National library and State Archives of Montenegro.